Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Simulation Experiments

-We use synthetic data to demonstrate the performance of Adaptive-OSMD Sampler.
-In Section~\ref{sec:AdaDoubOSMD-uniform}, we compare it with uniform sampling, which is used in majority of the literature on FL.
-In Section~\ref{sec:AdaDoubOSMD-mabs-vrb}, we compare it with existing bandit-feedback online learning samplers: MABS \cite{salehi2017stochastic} and VRB \cite{borsos2018online}.
-We also include the theoretical optimal sampling distribution as the golden standard for comparison in the above experiments.
-In addition, we examine the robustness of Adaptive-OSMD Sampler to the choice of $\alpha$ in Section~\ref{sec:robu-alpha}, while in Section~\ref{sec:samp-no-replace}, we compare it with the sampling without replacement variant discussed in Section~\ref{sec:samp-wo-replace}.
+In this section, we use simulated data to demonstrate the performance of Adaptive-OSMD Sampler (Algorithm~\ref{alg:adap-OSMD-sampler-meta}).
+We compare our method against uniform sampling in Section~\ref{sec:AdaDoubOSMD-uniform} and compare against other bandit feedback online learning samplers in Section~\ref{sec:AdaDoubOSMD-mabs-vrb}.
+In addition, we examine the robustness of Adaptive-OSMD Sampler to the choice of $\alpha$ in Section~\ref{sec:robu-alpha}, while in Section~\ref{sec:dyn-vs-import}, we compare Adaptive-OSMD Sampler with the Lipschitz constant based importance sampling.

-In all experiments, we set $\alpha$ in Adaptive-OSMD Sampler as $\alpha=0.4$.
-The tuning parameters for MABS and VRB are set as in their original papers.
-Specifically, the parameter in MABS and VRB that prevents them from assigning zero probability to any client is denoted as $\alpha$, and set to $0.4$.

 We generate data as follows.
 We set the number of clients as $M=100$, and each client has $n_m=100$ samples, $m \in [M]$.
 Samples on each client are generated as